jyliu-98/MoSketch/README.md

 For own sketch preparation, if you want to generate sketches automatically, we recommend [CLIPasso](https://clipasso.github.io/clipasso/), an image-to-sketch method that produces sketches in vector format; if you want to create sketches manually, you can use some free online tools, such as [js.design](https://js.design/special/article/svg-online-editors.html).
-Note that sketches created by [CLIPasso](https://clipasso.github.io/clipasso/)
+Note that sketches created by [CLIPasso](https://clipasso.github.io/clipasso/) can be processed with diffvg, while sketches created by [js.design](https://js.design/special/article/svg-online-editors.html) should go through `./preprocess.py`.

 Our preparation process:
 * Creating some single-object vector sketches by [CLIPasso](https://clipasso.github.io/clipasso/).